Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Video-Search/quickstarts/java.md

         connection.setRequestProperty("Ocp-Apim-Subscription-Key", subscriptionKey);
         ```

-    2. Obtenha a resposta da API e armazene a cadeia de caracteres JSON.
+    2. Get the response from the API and store the JSON string.

         ```java
         InputStream stream = connection.getInputStream();
         String response = new Scanner(stream).useDelimiter("\\A").next();
         ```

-    3. Use `getHeaderFields();` para extrair os cabeçalhos HTTP da resposta e armazenar os relacionados ao Bing `results` no objeto.
-Em seguida, feche o fluxo e retorne o resultado.
+    3. Use `getHeaderFields();` to extract the HTTP headers from the response, and store the Bing-related ones in the `results` object.
+Then close the stream and return the result.

         ```java
         // extract Bing-related HTTP headers